SalyyS1/serverstatus/README.md

 3. Update the following files with your assets:
    - `index.html`: Update video background and music sources
    - `script.js`: Update music source
-   - `graph.js`: Update music source

 4. Deploy to GitHub Pages:
    - Go to repository settings
    - Enable GitHub Pages
    - Select main branch as source

-## 🛠️ Technologies Used

-- HTML5
-- CSS3
-- JavaScript (ES6+)
-- Chart.js for graphs
-- Howler.js for audio
-- Anime.js for animations
-- Font Awesome for icons

-## 📱 Responsive Design

-The website is fully responsive and works on:
-- Desktop computers
-- Tablets
-- Mobile phones

 ## 🎵 Background Music